Boat Test

 azimut-magellano-60-owners-suite

-The interior, designed in-house by Azimut, is more restrained than some recent models and all the better for it.
-It still has playful touches and feels very different to its close competitors but it's much less controversial and treads the line well between form and function.
-If you want something more vibrant and colourful than the monotone palettes you'll find elsewhere then the Magellano 60 delivers.
+The interior, designed in-house by Azimut, is more restrained than some recent models, and all the better for it.
+It still has playful touches and feels very different from its close competitors but it's much less controversial and treads the line well between form and function.
+If you want something more vibrant and colorful than the monotone palettes you'll find elsewhere then the Magellano 60 delivers.

 Interior Accommodation